BradHutchings/Mmojo-Server/deploy/All-Supported-Platforms/01-Download-Mmojo-Server.md

 ## 01. Download Mmojo Server and a Model
 ### About this Step
-In this step, you're going to download the `mmojo-server-ape.zip` from Hugging Face, download a model from Hugging Face, exapnd the `.zip` archive, and move a model into the expanded archive folder.
+In this step, you're going to download the `mmojo-server-ape.zip` from Hugging Face, download a model file from Hugging Face, exapnd the `.zip` archive, and move a model into the expanded archive folder.

 ---
 ### Download Mmojo-Server-ape.zip